Video shows bystander killed in Orlando police chase was pinned under officer’s car for 15 minutes

 In the video, the officer doesn’t seem to notice.
 He quickly parks his car and continues chasing the suspect, 30-year-old Dornell Bargnare, who is now facing a charge of vehicular homicide along with several other charges for running from officers.

-New videos show that while first responders tried to save Neal, Moulton was with other officers checking homes in the neighborhood trying to locate Bargnare.
+New videos show that while first responders tried to save Neal, Moulton was with other officers checking homes in the neighborhood, and trying to locate Bargnare.

 The body camera video shows that approximately 20 minutes after Neal was struck, a K-9 officer told Moulton someone was found underneath his car.